remarcable/whatsapp-to-carddav/README.md

 # WhatsApp-to-CardDav

-Save WhatsApp profile pictures to your CardDav contact images (including Nextcloud, Google and Apple contacts and more)
+Save the WhatsApp profile pictures of your friends to their CardDav contacts (e.g. on Nextcloud, Google and Apple contacts).

 ## Getting started